Susan Rigetti: Journalism

-In April 2017, Fowler joined the payment processing company Stripe as the editor-in-chief of a new quarterly publication called Increment.
+In 2017, Rigetti joined the payment processing company Stripe as the editor-in-chief of a new quarterly publication called Increment.
 She also started a science book club and published a book on microservices.
+In 2018, Rigetti became an opinion editor for The New York Times writing op-ed pieces on tech subjects.

-In July 2018, Fowler was hired by The New York Times as an opinion editor writing op-ed pieces on tech subjects.
-She is based in San Francisco.
+Rigetti was the editor of Slate's "Future Tense" column from 2023–2024.